craftcms/cms/docs/config-settings.md

 **Since**: Craft 2.1

-Explicitly sets the base URL to the control panel, which may be used if the dynamically-determined URL is not desired for some reason.
+Explicitly sets the base URL to the Control Panel, which may be used if the dynamically-determined URL is not desired for some reason.

 ```php
 'baseCpUrl' => 'http://admin.example.com/',